joelagnel/joelfernandes.org/_drafts/2026-03-20-waymo-san-francisco.md

 The gentle braking was a pleasant surprise.
 Unlike human drivers, the Waymo very carefully decelerates when it approaches a signal.
 The Waymo team appears to have clearly calibrated this well.
 It made the ride genuinely comfortable.

-I did keep the door open for a few minutes so I could take some pictures for my memory.
-At 5 AM, there wasn't anyone around to judge me.

 <div style="text-align: center;">
 <img src="/resources/waymo/waymo-door-open.jpg" alt="Waymo with door open on an empty San Francisco street" style="width: 50%; display: block; margin: 0 auto;"><br>